 I am a world-class software developer living in Atlantic Canada.
-For five years, I was focused on iOS development, but my area of interest broadened and now I do many things.
-I’m keenly interested in TypeScript, ReactNative, and GraphQL.
-I’m married, with two cats.
-After contributing to open source so much, it brainwashed me.
-I’ve written books and I’ve made photos and I’ve played guitar.
+My early career was focused on iOS development, but my area of interest broadened until I could do many things.
+I'm interested in TypeScript, ReactNative, and GraphQL.
+I'm married with two cats.
+I'm a prolific open source contributor, I've written books, and I've made photos.

 Community is incredibly important to me; I’ve only been able to accomplish what I have because of the kindness and generosity of others.
 I owe it to the people who helped me to help others now, which is why I volunteered with Coalition for Queens and ran a Peer Lab every week in New York for five years.

 If you want to get in touch, Mastodon is probably the best way to reach me.
-Only if you have to, you can email ash@ashfurrow.com.
+You can also email ash@ashfurrow.com.

 Over my career, I’ve been fortunate to work at some amazing places.